-The authorizations mark a shift in American COVID-19 vaccination policy.
-In what’s being called a “fall booster ‘reset,’” people will no longer count the number of vaccine doses they’ve received.
-Instead, the guidelines are simple: If you’ve had your primary series (one dose of J&J or two doses Pfizer/BioNTech, Moderna or Novavax) and it’s been at least two months since your last dose, then you’re eligible for one omicron-updated booster.
+The authorizations marked a shift in American COVID-19 vaccination policy.
+In what was called a “fall booster ‘reset,’” people no longer had to count the number of vaccine doses they received.
+Instead, the guidelines were simple: If you’ve had your primary series (one dose of J&J or two doses Pfizer/BioNTech, Moderna or Novavax) and it’s been at least two months since your last dose, then you’re eligible for one omicron-updated booster.

 We’ll explain how the new vaccines are different and what experts are saying about them.